 How This Works

-The MMSD Snowday Prediction is actually one of the simplest projects that I have worked on this year.
+The MMSD Snowday Forecast is actually one of the simplest projects that I have worked on this year.
 It basically just assigns a value to each data attribute, (explained in more detail below) and then adds all the values up for what should be a good indicator of chances of a snowday.
-You can read more about how the prediction works below.
+You can read more about how the forecast works below.

 Assumptions/What We Know

 -MMSD no longer uses late starts or early closings, but they may occasionally use virtual school in place of a normal, full-length instruction day.

 -MMSD historically is more hesitant and less likely to close for inclement weather.

 -MMSD almost certainly closes for over 0.1 inches of ice accumulation.

 The snowday forecast use government-supplied data to ensure accuracy, and MMSD uses the same sources to make their actual decisions, so the model is the most accurate this way.
 All forecast data comes from Weather.Gov, and road conditions data comes from the Wisconsin Department of Transportation.

 The snow accumulation attribute sums up all the forecasted snow between 4 PM the day before through 4 PM the day of for the day I am forecasting.
 This is because Madison is often unable to plow everything overnight, and MMSD schools close around 4 PM at the latest, so I include all snowfall during this period.